-Our partner organization in the Philippines, Animal Kingdom Foundation, has been instrumental in the creation of the law against dog slaughtering..
-After this law came into effect, the number of slaughtered dogs has decreased from 1 million to 100 000.
-But there is still a lot of work to be done, since the law is not being enforced and strong lobbygroups are pushing for the law’s removal.
-In South Korea, a total of 2 million dogs each year are slaughtered.
+Our partner organization in the Philippines, Animal Kingdom Foundation, has been instrumental in the creation of the law against dog slaughter.
+Since this law came into effect, the number of slaughtered dogs has decreased from 1 million to 100,000.
+However, there is still a lot of work to be done, since the law is not being enforced, and strong lobby groups are pushing for the law’s removal.
+In South Korea, a total of 2 million dogs are slaughtered each year.

-Cats and dogs are purposely tortured in several Asian countries in the belief that meat with a high content of adrenaline is more tasty, healthier and even enhances men’s sexual ability.
+Cats and dogs are purposely tortured in several Asian countries in the belief that meat with a high content of adrenaline is tastier, healthier and even enhances men’s sexual ability.
 Dogs and cats are also skinned alive for fur.
-Every day approx. 40 000 dogs are slaughtered in Asia.
+Every day, approx. 40,000 dogs are slaughtered in Asia.

-We are supporting Asian animal rights organizations who are lobbying to change current laws, as well as saving dogs from illegal slaughterhouses.
-For more information, please visit our ”Current projects” section.
+Animal Protection Network is supporting Asian animal rights organizations who are lobbying to change current laws, as well as saving dogs from illegal slaughterhouses.

 Last year, a total of 13-16 million dogs and 4 million cats were slaughtered in Asia.
 This situation has to change NOW!
 Please help us end animal suffering.